 The United States Conference of Catholic Bishops (USCCB) Secretariat for Divine Worship has defined three different kinds of liturgical publications in its document Guidelines for the Publication of Liturgical Books:

 The type of missal in the first category is very large and expensive, and is a missal that is impractical for use for any other purpose than the celebration of Mass by the priest celebrant or for reference.
 These missals, like a Holy water font or other church supplies, can be blessed and consecrated for liturgical use.
-Missals of the second category are typically much smaller and often bound with bonded leather or vinyl, and usually contain multiple ribbons.
+Missals of the second category like the St. Joseph Missal are typically much smaller and often bound with bonded leather or vinyl, foil stamped, and usually contain multiple ribbons.
 While these kinds of missals are complete in regard to the liturgical texts throughout the liturgical year, even for weekday Masses, they also tend to be rather expensive and can be difficult to navigate.
 They also typically lack other contents that the average Roman Catholic needs to have access to in order to aid their full, conscious, and active participation in the Mass.

-The Source & Summit Missal is an ideal missal for parishes because it contains everything that the congregation needs in a lightweight, annual resource that can be placed in the pews.
+The Source & Summit Missal stands out here, and is an ideal missal for parishes because it contains everything that the congregation needs in a lightweight, annual resource that can be placed in the pews.
 The many complexities of the liturgical books and the liturgical year are presented in simple, clean, and clear ways for the assembly, and additional contents like Mass Settings, hymns, simple chant settings of the antiphons of the Mass, and devotional prayers are included so your parishioners can have nearly everything that they need in a single book for participation in the Mass.

 The missal developed from a largely oral tradition which became codified on various ordines and libelli, and eventually was combined in various separate Mass books, with each book containing the necessary components for each role within the liturgy.
-The priest used the sacramentary, a book containing parts of the Mass Ordinary, in addition to orations and prefaces that vary between Sundays, Solemnities, Feasts, Votive Masses, Masses for the Dead, and other Masses.
+The priest used the sacramentary, ritual books containing parts of the Mass Ordinary, in addition to orations and prefaces that vary between Sundays, Solemnities, Feasts, Votive Masses, Masses for the Dead, and other Masses.
 Prior to 1000 A.D, scripture readings came from a marked Bible eventually replaced by the Lectionary, containing the New Testament readings.
 The cantor led the singing of the Psalms along with the Schola Cantorum.
 The Antiphonary contained the chants sung by the choir.
 The Ordo (Ordines Romani), contained the rubrics for carrying out the liturgy.

 Gradually, these were combined in the Missale Plenum (“Full Missal”), which had replaced the other books by the 13th century.
 The Missale Plenum took various forms; the most popular being the missal of the Roman Curia, which developed primarily during the time of Pope Innocent III around the turn of the 13th century.

 The Council of Trent proposed a reform of the Roman liturgy, and in 1570 Pope St. Pius V promulgated a missal that became the official missal for use throughout the Latin rite.
 The Liturgical Movement of the 20th century led gradually to the Constitution of the Sacred Liturgy of the Second Vatican Council, Sacrosanctum Concilium (1963), which, among many other things, allowed for the use of vernacular languages in the liturgy and initiated a revision of the missal and the other liturgical books.
 A revision of the Roman Missal was promulgated in 1969 by Pope St. Paul VI in two parts: one containing the Order of Mass, antiphons, orations, prefaces, and blessings, and the other containing the Lectionary readings for the Liturgy of the Word covering the complete 3-year cycle of Sunday readings and complete 2-year cycle of Weekday readings.
-In 2007, Pope Benedict XVI published the motu proprio Summorum Pontificum which established that both the pre-conciliar Missal or the post-conciliar Missal may be used by any Catholic priest, establishing that there are two forms (the Extraordinary Form—sometimes called the Traditional Latin Mass—and the Ordinary Form) of the one Roman Rite liturgy within Roman Catholicism.
+In 2007, following the work of saints Pope Paul VI and Pope Pius V, Pope Benedict XVI published the motu proprio Summorum Pontificum which established that both the pre-conciliar Missal or the post-conciliar Missal may be used by any Catholic priest, establishing that there are two forms (the Extraordinary Form—sometimes called the Traditional Latin Mass—and the Ordinary Form) of the one Roman Rite liturgy within Roman Catholicism.